 They say that crime doesn’t pay.
 But whether it pays or not it certainly sells, at least with Hollywood movies, computer games, fictitious novels all reaping the benefits of the public’s general fascination with the subject.
-Generally, the term “crime” may cover anything from a road traffic offence to a mass murder.
-Yet countries across the world regularly increase the range of offences to regulate and maintain public order in keeping with developments in society.
-For example, advancements in the fields of technology and finance have tempted criminals to resort to newer forms of crimes, and adopt alternate forms of currencies such as bitcoins.
+Generally, the term “crime” may cover anything from a road traffic offense to a mass murder.
+Yet countries across the world regularly increase the range of offenses to regulate and maintain public order in keeping with developments in society.
+For example, advancements in the fields of technology and finance have tempted criminals to resort to newer forms of crimes and adopt alternative forms of currencies such as bitcoins.

 International crime may be categorized under four broad headings, namely money laundering and financial crime, drug trafficking, heinous crimes and the war against terror.
-Offenders operating in any one or more of these areas have the potential to exercise great influence on authorities, states and society in general through open or hidden channels.
-Therefore ensuring that such characters are appropriately investigated, tried and thereafter dealt with is not merely the responsibility of the country where the crime may have occurred, but is a concern on global level.
-Such cooperation will in turn assist in upholding national security, and further ensure that domestic peace is maintained and bilateral trade and commerce is not subject to crime, corruption and unlawful control.
+Offenders operating in any one or more of these areas have the potential to exercise great influence on authorities, states, and society in general through open or hidden channels.
+Therefore ensuring that such characters are appropriately investigated, tried and thereafter dealt with is not merely the responsibility of the country where the crime may have occurred, but is a concern on the global level.
+Such cooperation will, in turn, assist in upholding national security, and further ensure that domestic peace is maintained and bilateral trade and commerce are not subject to crime, corruption, and unlawful control.

 Enforcing Foreign Judgments in the United Arab Emirates (UAE)

 Introduction With the spread of globalization, technical and technological evolution, changes in communication means and transportations, economic freedom and free trade around the world have reinforced the idea that businesses…